-Americans can still travel to Cuba independently, without the need of hiring a tour group, under the “support for the Cuban people” travel category box they can check-off on their flight to the island.
-All you have to do is make sure your trip focuses on supporting the Cuban private sector and that you stay at an Airbnb-type home.
-The tougher rhetoric and keeping detailed records for up to five years after traveling could scare travelers away — but it’s worth it — and, by traveling to Cuba, you’re engaging with ordinary Cubans, supporting a burgeoning private sector, and seeing what Christopher Columbus described as “the most beautiful land that human eyes have ever seen.”
+Americans can still travel to Cuba independently, without the need of hiring a tour group, under the “support for the Cuban people” travel category box they can check-off before their flight to the island.
+You have to do is make sure your trip has a full time schedule of activities that enhances contact with the Cuban people.
+For instance by focusing on supporting the Cuban private sector and staying at an Airbnb-type home.
+By engaging with individuals and parts of Cuba’s civil society like private businesses, religious institutions and community projects you’ll engage with ordinary Cubans, support a burgeoning private sector, and seeing what Christopher Columbus described as “the most beautiful land that human eyes have ever seen.”

 2) Money from the U.S. should go to Cubans, not Castro.

 Traveling to Cuba is about much more than two brothers, it’s about the hopes and future for 11 million people.
 The intent of the new policy is to direct money that comes from travelers and the U.S. business sector to the Cuban people, not the Cuban government.
 The new policy prevents financial transactions, those for travel included, with Cuba’s Revolutionary Armed Forces (FAR) and its affiliates, like the Armed Forces Business Enterprise Group (GAESA) and the travel company GAVIOTA with a few key exceptions.